ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 Example: Per-Epoch Shuffle Pipeline
 +++++++++++++++++++++++++++++++++++
-A common use case is to have a training pipeline that shuffles the dataset after every epoch/repetition.
+A common use case is to have a training pipeline that globally shuffles the dataset after every epoch/repetition.

 This is very simple to do with Ray Datasets + Ray SGD.